Foundational Competencies in Older Adult Mental Health

 CLICK HERE FOR THE ONLINE CERTIFICATE PROGRAM

-Description: The E4 Center of Excellence in Behavioral Health Disparities in Aging at Rush and the CATCH-ON Geriatric Workforce Enhancement Program will be hosting a three-day intensive training program for licensed clinicians from multiple healthcare fields who aspire to build foundational competency in older adult mental health.
+Description: The E4 Center of Excellence in Behavioral Health Disparities in Aging at RUSH and the RUSH Center for Excellence in Aging will be hosting a three-day intensive training program for licensed clinicians from multiple healthcare fields who aspire to build foundational competency in older adult mental health.
 Experts in geriatric psychiatry, geropsychology, neuropsychology, and clinical social work collaboratively facilitate this fellowship that is based on the most current evidence-based practices.
 Content is designed to be applicable across multiple disciplines and settings.

 DUE TO FUNDING AND SPACE CONSTRAINTS, ONLY 25 APPLICANTS WILL BE SELECTED FOR THIS PROGRAM.